probmods/chapters/inference-about-inference.md

 >***Note: This chapter has not been revised for the new format and Church engine.
 Some content may be incomplete!
 Some example may not work!***

 The `query` operator is an ordinary Church function, in the sense that it can occur anywhere that any other function can occur.
 In particular, we can construct a query with another query inside of it: this represents hypothetical inference *about* a hypothetical inference.
-(There are some implementation-specific restrictions on this.
-In MIT-Church the `mh-query` operator cannot be nested inside itself, though the `rejection-query` operator can.)

 Nested queries are particularly useful in modeling social cognition: reasoning about another agent, who is herself reasoning.

+(There are some implementation-specific restrictions on nesting queries: the `rejection-query` operator can always be nested, while nesting `mh-query` requires special syntax.)

 # Prelude: Thinking About Assembly Lines

-Imagine where the widget-maker makes a stream of widgets, and the widget tester tests them and removes the faulty widgets.
-You don't know what tolerance the widget tester is set to, and whish to infer it.
+Imagine a factory where the widget-maker makes a stream of widgets, and the widget-tester removes the faulty ones.
+You don't know what tolerance the widget tester is set to, and wish to infer it.
 We can represent this as:

 ~~~~
 ;;;fold: helper functions